 We recently purchased a home and were looking to add some built-in features.
-After being inspired by a few post on IKEAhackers and realizing that I had two perfectly good EXPEDIT bookcases available, I decided to attempt the project on my own.
+After being inspired by a few post on IKEAhackers and realizing that I had two perfectly good EXPEDIT bookcases available, I decided to attempt to hack an EXPEDIT entertainment center on my own.

-I removed the end pieces from each bookcase and used the inner shelf unit of a 2 x 2 EXPEDIT I bought off Craigslist to fill the empty space.
+I removed the end pieces from each bookcase.
+Then, used the inner shelf unit of a 2 x 2 EXPEDIT I bought off Craigslist to fill the empty space.

 The wood frame on the top of the bookcase was later removed in order to lower the level of the countertop.

-Step 4: I purchased two IKEA Karlby countertops and cut them to size using a circular saw.
+I purchased two IKEA Karlby countertops and cut them to size using a circular saw.
 This was difficult but I managed to make the cuts accurate enough for this project.

-Step 5: There was a small 1/8 of an inch gap which I had to fill with a small piece of butcher block and wood putty.
+There was a small 1/8 of an inch gap which I had to fill with a small piece of butcher block and wood putty.

-Step 7: I hung the TV wall mount and used a mounting kit to run the wires through the wall.
+I hung the TV wall mount and used a mounting kit to run the wires through the wall.
 I had to drill through a horizontal fire block which I was able to do using a long drill bit.

-Step 8: The last step was to add a backing made from wainscoting.
+The last step was to add a backing made from wainscoting.